Grand PalaceCurrently Open [Closes at 03:30 pm]

 Both Wat Phra Kaew and Grand Palace are located in the same complex so you can combine your visit to the Grand Palace with that of the temple.
 The designs of Grand Palace are more of European style unlike Wat Pra Kaew.
 The Palace is used for various memorable occasions like weddings, events, special ceremonies, etc. Visitors are allowed in the European style reception room and few other sections inside the Palace.
 Every year, various state functions are held inside the Palace.

 The Grand Palace is a compilation of various buildings, pavilion, huge open lawns, halls, rooms and much more.
 Once you visit this Palace, you will realize the grandeur of architectural style which is unique to this region.
 Grand Palace is regarded as the most highly recognized architectural Palace and landmark of tourism in Bangkok.
+Also, visit the popular attractions in the city by following Bangkok itinerary 6 days.

 Grand Palace Information